 What is the texting and driving law in Michigan?

 The Michigan texting and driving law prohibits all drivers from using a hand-held cell phone or mobile electronic device to send, receive or read a text message while driving on Michigan roadways.
 (MCL 257.602b(1), (2) and (13))

 It also prohibits drivers from using a hand-held cell phone or mobile electronic device to talk on the phone, watch videos and/or go on social media.
 (MCL 257.602b(1), (2) and (13))

 What does the Michigan texting and driving law say about hands-free texting?

 The statutory language of the Michigan texting and driving laws does not prohibit drivers from texting while driving if the cell phone or device they’re using is in “hands-free” or “voice-operated” mode or is “placed in a mount.”
 (MCL 257.602b(3)(d) and (f))

 What are the penalties for violating the Michigan texting and driving law?

-Unfortunately, these “penalties” are unjustifiably lenient and wildly disproportionate to the very real dangers posed by texting drivers to everyone else on our roads.
+Unfortunately, these “penalties” for violating law are unjustifiably lenient and wildly disproportionate to the very real dangers that texting drivers pose to everyone else on our roads.

 Texting drivers are 23x more likely to cause a car accident than non-texting drivers.